Engee documentation

 Calculating the partial product for each element of the input signal

 If the Input processing parameter is set to Elements as channels (sample based), the block processes each element of the input matrix as an independent channel.
-As shown in the following figure and equation, the output signals have the following characteristics:
+As shown in the following figure and in the equation, the output signals have the following characteristics:

 cum prod running samplebased

-Resetting the partial product
+Resetting a partial work

-• None - disables the Rst port.
+• `None' — disables the Rst port.

 rising edge